WilAy1/WilAy1/README.md

 ## WilAy

-Nothing much about me, I love to code. 👨🏾‍💻 <br/>
+Nothing much about me but I love to code. 👨🏾‍💻 <br/>
 <!-- Writes Android, IOS and Web Apps. <br/>
 I also write whatever I feel like whenever I feel like.<br/>